Rud5G/Autoindigestion/README.md

 For details on Apple's Auto-Ingest tool and complete information about the iTunes Connect report format, log into iTunes Connect, go to "Sales and Trends" and click on the "Download User Guide" link near the bottom of the page to download the "iTunes Connect Sales and Trends Guide" PDF file.
+Note that there are different guides for vendors of apps, music, video and books.

 [1]: http://www.apple.com/itunesnews/docs/Autoingestion.class.zip "Apple's Auto-Ingest tool"